user1124042/thissystem/README.md

-you cant use it with windows7

-i no can do this thing
+I no can do this thing

-so, I got a couple people.
+So, I got a couple people.

-they and i, we are create this system.
+They and i, we are create this system.

-i am very honoured.
+I am very honoured.

-so I'm very happy that this system has been able to go from 2023.12.23 to the present
+So I'm very happy that this system has been able to go from 2023.12.23 to the present

-create...

-create...
+Never can't Create...